civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/colors.md

 The modifiable colour system can be found in [_variables.base.scss](docroot/themes/custom/civic/civic-library/components/00-base/_variables.base.scss).

-## Available Colours
+## Available colors

-See storybook `Base/Colours` for a visual guide to what available colours, shades and neutrals are ready to use
+See storybook `Base/colors` for a visual guide to what available colors, shades and neutrals are ready to use

 Color values are accessed with SASS maps: